BIAOXYZ/myNotes/programming_notes/computer_science_topics/Distributed_System/distributed_system_notes.md

 A feature complete and high performance multi-group Raft library in Go. https://github.com/lni/dragonboat

+C implementation of the Raft Consensus protocol, BSD licensed https://github.com/willemt/raft

+LogCabin is a distributed storage system built on Raft that provides a small amount of highly replicated, consistent storage.
+It is a reliable place for other distributed systems to store their core metadata and is helpful in solving cluster management issues. https://github.com/logcabin/logcabin

 ## SOFAJRaft

 SOFAJRAFT -- An industrial-grade java implementation of RAFT consensus algorithm. https://github.com/alipay/sofa-jraft